Zanzibar is a tropical paradise in East Africa. This beautiful island is situated 35km off the coast of Tanzania’s mainland.

 3. What is the wildlife available in Zanzibar?

-Zanzibar Island offers a full package for visitors.
-Apart from history wildlife is part of the attraction available here.
+Zanzibar Island offers a complete package for visitors.
+Beyond history, wildlife is another attraction here.

 Marine Species

-Those daring to dip beneath the surface and explore the underwater wonder world will have their pick of around 500 different fish species, turtles, octopuses, crabs, and starfish to observe.
+Those who venture beneath the surface to explore the underwater world will have their pick of around 500 fish species, turtles, octopuses, crabs, and starfish to observe.

 And then there are the marine mammal stars of course – humpback and sperm whales, bottlenose, and spotted dolphins.